coala/coala/docs/Users/Tutorial.md

 section is a good point to set things like logging and output settings or specifying a default set of files to check.

-# Ignoring files
+# Ignoring Issues

+There are several ways to ignore certain issues, so you aren't lost if any routines yield false positives.

+## Ignoring Files

-coala lets you ignore files you have included using the `ignore` setting.
+coala lets you ignore whole files through the `ignore` setting:

-For example:

 ```
 files = **/*.h
 ignore = **/resources.h
 ```

-Would include all header (`.h`) files but leaves out resource headers.
+This configuration would include all header (`.h`) files but leaves out resource headers.

-# Ignoring code inside files
+## Ignoring code Inside Files

-Sometimes you need finer-graded ignores, so coala lets you even skip some piece of file!

-Imagine you have a `LineLengthBear` that shall not run on some code segments, because you can't wrap them, then this is possible:
+Sometimes you need finer-graded ignores.
+Imagine you have a `LineLengthBear` that shall not run on some code segments, because you can't wrap them:

 ```
-code = "that's linted normally"
+code = "that's checked normally"

 # Ignore LineLengthBear
 unwrappable_string = "some string that is super-long and would exceed the limit"
 ```

-You can also skip a complete area:
+You can also skip an area:

 ```
 # Start ignoring LineLengthBear